1996 United States women's Olympic basketball team

 The 1996 United States women's Olympic basketball team competed in the Games of the XXVI Olympiad which were held in Atlanta, Georgia.
 The U.S. women's Olympic team won their third gold medal at the event, going undefeated and beating Brazil in the Gold medal final.
-The team is considered to be one of the best in women's basketball history.
+The team, considered to be one of the best in women's basketball history, entered the Naismith Basketball Hall of Fame as a unit on August 15, 2026.

 Legacy

 The '96 Olympic team is considered to be the best women's national team assembled.
 It is also credited with helping launch the WNBA, the most successful professional women's basketball league in the United States and around the world.

 In 2022, ESPN aired a 30 for 30 three-part documentary series on the team called "Dream On".
 It highlighted how far women's basketball (and in sports in general) have come and also what remains to be achieved.